crf8472/libarcstk/README.md

 ## How to Use

+- Consult the [example applications](./examples/README.md) in the examples folder.
+They illustrate the supported usecases.
 - [Build the API documentation](BUILD.md#building-the-api-documentation) and
   view it in a browser.
-- Consult the example applications in the examples folder.
-They illustrate the supported usecases.
+- For local ARCS calculation, also check whether [libarcsdec](https://codeberg.org/tristero/libarcsdec) is helpful.
+Its target is to read virtually any lossless audio format by a uniform API that is really simple to use.
 - As soon as I manage to write a quickstart tutorial, it will be found in the Wiki.
-- For local ARCS calculation, also check whether [libarcsdec](https://codeberg.org/tristero/libarcsdec) is helpful.
-Its target is to read virtually any lossless audio format by a uniform API.
-(It's yet pre-alpha, so be warned.)